zenoamaro/ansible-time/README.md

     $ vagrant up boxed

-You will find Time listening on the VM's `$port` port on address `192.168.33.20` in the private network.
+You will find Time listening on the VM's port `123` on address `192.168.33.20` in the private network.
 You can then connect to it as any user.
 Please note that this is highly insecure, so if you're going to publish this VM you'll want to provide actual authentication.

 Run the tests by provisioning the appropriate VM: